GoodJobAlex/Minecraft_Easy_boss_bar_cool_down/README.md

 **add a cool down for one specific target:**
 data modify storage easycooldown:storage data.input set value {ticks:???,name:'"????"',color:"???"}
-execute as target run function easycooldown:api/initiate_display
+execute as target run function easycooldown:api/initiate_display this function above returns the id of your boss bar which you can access with easycooldown.id